rengeln/StyledWidgets/README.md

 In some cases it may be necessary to resolve ambiguities about the order in which styles should be applied to a widget.
 In a selector string, you can prefix a token with `!` to invert it and only match widgets that do not have the given tag.
 You can also use the `+` prefix, which will match that tag at a higher priority.

+## Implementation Notes

+### Performance

+Production-grade performance is a key consideration of this plugin.
+To that end, it is written entirely in C++, and utilizes caching and edit-time processing as much as possible to minimize the runtime workload.
+Perf costs are primarily during widget construction, and there is zero per-frame overhead versus standard UMG widgets.

+In some cases you may see performance benefits to using this plugin, because swapping a widget's style by changing its tags is faster than changing its appearance using Blueprint functions.

+### Replacing UMG Widgets

+In the first version of this plugin, the styled widgets inherited from their UMG counterparts.
+However, this created issues because there are significant inconsistencies between widget implementations.
+To give the maximum power and flexibility to the UI designer, it was necessary to achieve a "blank slate", similar to reset stylesheets in the web world.
+This necessitated reimplementing the UMG widgets, but this proved to have a number of advantages:

+* Simplification and pruning of unnecessary properties.
+Many UMG widgets, for example, have multiple colors, and it is often unclear which should be used.
+This is related to...
+* Better encapsulation of Slate.
+UMG is somewhat inconsistent about where it exposes Slate structures directly (such as `FSlateBrush`) and where it encapsulates them.
+In rebuilding the widgets I have tended towards a much more thorough encapsulation of the underlying Slate widget, with the goal of presenting the cleanest and simplest interface to UI designers.
+* More consistent interactivity features.
+UMG widgets are not terribly consistent in terms of supporting states like hovered, focused, etc. Styled widgets all support these natively, and also provide Blueprint events for these interactions.
+I have also added support for keyboard and controller input as an alternative mechanism for clicking.
+In order to avoid adding any runtime overhead, these interactions are all opt-in.
+* Removal of hard-coded styling choices.
+In particular, many UMG widgets are automatically rendered as semi-transparent when disabled.
+Only a handful override this behavior.
+My intent has been to expose 100% of all appearance decisions to the UI designer.

+## Known Issues

+This is still an early version of this plugin, and so there is quite a bit more work to be done.
+This
+includes:

+* More widget types, with the goal of eventually providing a styled version of every UMG widget type.
+* Integration with UE5's Common UI and View Model plugins.
+* Better documentation and more in-depth tutorials.